Azzedine Rahim: Club career

 Azzedine Rahim grew up in the Casbah and began playing football at USM Alger.
 He quickly made his mark, and in 1987 he played his first senior game at the age of 15 and a half against the USM El Harrach.
 While he is still only cadet.
 During the 1994-1995 season, he participated greatly in the accession of his club in the first division after five years spent in Division 2.

 Injury

-In 1996, Azzedine is at the height of his art and represents one of the greatest hopes of football Algerian.
-In advanced contacts with the Belgian Football Club of KV Mechelen, and in the viewfinder of other clubs, In France Olympique de Marseille Le Havre AC and Portugal, his career changed when, in the Algiers derby against the MC Alger, The defender Tarek Lazizi mowed him and severely injured him in the knee, causing him to rupture the cruciate and lateral ligaments.
-His convalescence lasts more than two years, and requires his departure in Salt Lake City, United States to benefit from Dr. Tom Rosenberg's.
+In 1996, Azzedine was at the height of his skill and represented one of the greatest hopes of football Algerian.
+In advanced contacts with the Belgian Football Club of KV Mechelen, and in the viewfinder of other clubs, in France Olympique de Marseille Le Havre AC and Portugal, his career changed when, in the Algiers derby against the MC Alger, defender Tarek Lazizi mowed him and severely injured him in the knee, causing him to rupture the cruciate and lateral ligaments.
+His convalescence lasted more than two years, and required his departure to Salt Lake City, United States to benefit from Dr. Tom Rosenberg's sports medicine expertise.